Jalastin/ECS-189L-Project/ProjectDocument.md

 ![](./ExampleImages/TeleportationDemonstration.gif)

 If you want to get better at the game, try to learn different platform shortcuts you can take.
-As you play the map more, you'll learn whether you can shortcut from platform A to platformB!
+As you play the map more, you'll learn whether you can shortcut from platform A to platform B!
 You can also try to exploit pearl teleportation to skip past certain sections of the map.
 Have fun finding them!

 [Here is a link to our project's Google Drive folder.
 This contains prototypes, builds of the game, and other miscellaneous files.](https://drive.google.com/drive/folders/1rM_QW05-l4RFF0tphhjMGotStppP4UKm?usp=sharing)